bestimmaa/ios-texture-cube/README.md

-# Texture six sides of a cube with a single texture file
+# Texture each side of a cube with a single texture file
 ## A demo implemented on iOS using OpenGL ES 2.0 and GLKit Framework

 The basic idea is to use this single texture: